pip-webui2/pip-webui2-behaviors/README.md

 **Using**

-To color div with orange color by pressing arrow buttons
+To make the div orange by pressing arrow buttons

 ```html
 <div pipFocused focusedColor="orange">